mzufferey/omics/index.md

 review with list of drug responses database: Deep learning for drug response prediction in cancer Delora Baptista, Pedro G. Ferreira and Miguel Rocha

+two large cancer
+drug screening resources: the Cancer Therapeutics Response Portal (CTRP) v2 and the Genomics of Drug Sensitivity in Cancer (GDSC) database (Seashore-Ludlow et al., 2015; Yang et al., 2013).

+DeepSynergy database (Preuer et al., 2018), in which all pairs of 25 drugs had been tested across a panel of 39 cell lines (Figure

 ##### Single cell